ottingbob/data-science-examples/README.md

 - financial-analyst-course-2023/
 	> The following directory has examples for learning financial analysis based on [this Udemy course](https://www.udemy.com/course/the-complete-financial-analyst-course)
 	> The course is meant to work in excel but I have other plans...
+- hugging_face_course/
+	> This project follows the [hugging face course](https://huggingface.co/course/chapter0/1?fw=pt) which provides building and tweaking various types of NLP pipelines.
+It also exposes a little bit of [gradio](https://gradio.app/) so you can have a way to showcase your models!

 The following examples are from a [pycon2020](https://www.youtube.com/watch?v=vyOgWhwUmec) presentation with the corresponding [github](https://github.com/keithgalli/pycon2020):